Who is Akiane Kramarik the painter?

 When Did Akiane Paint Jesus?

 By age six, Akiane had become consumed by the desire to paint a portrait of the real face of Jesus to help seekers understand that Jesus is real and he loves us.
 By the time Akiane completed her painting of Jesus, Prince of Peace, she was only eight years old.
 Akiane’s portrait of Christ was painted on a huge 36 x 48-inch canvas that was taller than Akiane.
 In fact, she used a step ladder to reach the top of the canvas which took 40 hours to complete.
 Akiane, her talent and the Prince of Peace painting of Jesus Christ were discovered by the folks at the Oprah Winfrey show who were seeking America’s most gifted kids for an upcoming program.
 Akiane appeared on the Oprah show when she was ten years old, two years after she painted Jesus.
 Since then, Akiane has painted

 What has happened to Akiane recently?

 Akiane is a rather private person and intentionally keeps a low profile.
-She is focused on her art, her family, life balance.
-Since age 14 Akiane, her parents, and siblings have lived in 15 countries.
+She is focused on her art, her family, and life balance.
+Since age 14 Akiane, her parents, and siblings have lived in over 15 countries.
 The Kramarik’s have traveled the world because they love sharing Akiane’s art while experiencing other cultures.
 Akiane often creates paintings that are influenced by her experiences from abroad.
 From 2012 through 2014 the Heaven was For Real book and movie featuring “Prince of Peace,” Akiane’s most famous painting of Jesus, became a media phenomenon.
 To the surprise of many, Akiane met Colton Burpo for the first time on the Katie Couric show.